Talk (Khalid song): Remixes

 Disclosure, who produced the original song, released their own house remix of "Talk" on March 29, 2019.
 This version of the song is titled "Talk (Disclosure VIP)".

 A second official remix of "Talk" with American rappers Megan Thee Stallion and Yo Gotti was released on April 12, 2019.
-Billboard magazine reacted positively to Thee Stallion's verse, calling it "steamy", and complimented her singing but was less approving of Yo Gotti's feature, saying his "appearance feels much like he just stumbled into the wrong house and didn't know what he was getting himself into".
+Billboard magazine reacted positively to Megan's verse, calling it "steamy", and complimented her singing but was less approving of Yo Gotti's feature, saying his "appearance feels much like he just stumbled into the wrong house and didn't know what he was getting himself into".